Microsoft PowerApps is part of the Microsoft Power Platform and businesses use them for creating their own unique applications

 Simple tasks such as the one mentioned above can be completed with PowerApps.
-However, if you’re looking for more complex tasks to be completed on PowerApps, you’re going to want to let the flexibility of Microsoft Flow control the automation you’re looking for.
+However, if you’re looking for more complex tasks to be completed on PowerApps, you’re going to want to let the flexibility of Microsoft Power Automate control the automation you’re looking for.

-Thankfully, PowerApps amalgamates easily with Microsoft Flow.
+Thankfully, PowerApps amalgamates easily with Power Automate.
 You can connect PowerApps and Flow together via the connection button.

 In order to run PowerApps on a mobile device, all you have to do is install the PowerApps application.
 You can find the PowerApps application on both the Apple App Store for Apple mobile devices or Google Play Store for Android mobile devices.